slazav/device2/Readme.md

 * `-addr <v>`      -- Network address or IP.
                       Required.
 * `-port <v>`      -- Port number.
-                      Default: "5025" (lxi raw protocol).
+                      Default: "1234".
 * `-timeout <v>`   -- Read timeout, seconds.
 No timeout if <=0.
                       Default 5.0.
 * `-bufsize <v>`   -- Buffer size for reading.
 Maximum length of read data.
                       Default: 4096
 * `-errpref <v>`   -- Prefix for error messages.
-                      Default: "IOSerial: "
+                      Default: "Driver_net: "
 * `-idn <v>`       -- Override output of *idn? command.
                       Default: empty string, do not override.
 * `-addr <v>`      -- GPIB address

 ### Driver `serial` -- Serial devices

-This is a very general driver with lots of parameters (see source code).
+This is a very general driver with lots of parameters (see source code, see also `stty(1)`).
 Other serial drivers are based on it.
 As an example, configuration of Pfeiffer ASM340 leak detected can be written as
 ```